wang-owen/local-superchat/README.md

-# Chat App
+# Local Superchat

-Public chat over local network
+Public chat over local network similar to YouTube Super Chat

 ## Usage
 1. Compile and run server.c with chat.h on any machine on local network to act as host